Positive Exposure | Museum

 Research Overview

-How We Went From Assumptions to a Clear Design Direction?
+How I Went From Assumptions to a Clear Design Direction?

-How We Went From Assumptions to a Clear Design Direction?
+How I Went From Assumptions to a Clear Design Direction?

 We began with an assumption: the biggest accessibility challenge for wheelchair users at Positive Exposure would be inside the gallery.
-To verify the assumption and come up with solutions, we set up four research steps to gain a comprehensive understanding of the wheelchair users' experience, the current state of the "Positive Exposure", and the accessibility challenges wheelchair users might encounter within the gallery.
+To verify the assumption and come up with solutions, I set up five research steps to gain a comprehensive understanding of the wheelchair users' experience, the current state of the "Positive Exposure", and the accessibility challenges wheelchair users might encounter within the gallery.

 1